 If you’re a white man like me, you’ve been hearing the same question a lot lately: “How may I help you, sir?”
-It’s a great question, and yes you do have my permission to help me.
-I’ll take those shoes, and that phone-watch, and North Carolina’s 4th Congressional District.
+It’s a great question, and yes, you do have my permission to help me.
+I’ll take those shoes, and that phone watch, and North Carolina’s 4th Congressional District.
 But men like me have also been hearing another question: “You need to check your privilege.”
 Which I’d like to point out is not actually a question.
-Now as a white man my natural response to non-questions is to get sarcastic and ask to see somebody’s manager.
+Now, as a white man, my natural response to non-questions is to get sarcastic and ask to see somebody’s manager.
 Which I did.
 And it turns out I was their manager.
 So I sat down for a long meeting with myself, and came to one conclusion.
 I do need to check my privilege.
 Because what if I’ve lost it?

 I can’t imagine life without my white male privilege.
 Literally, my mind cannot conceive of what that would be like.
 And I’ve got a really good imagination.
 Ask me to imagine a half-man, half-zebra dressed like a half-woman/half-lion.
 No problem, already done.
-I can even see how the fake fur of his yarn lion-mane gets tangled in the real fur of his zebra pelt.
+I can even see how the fake fur of his yarn lion mane gets tangled in the real hair of his zebra pelt.
 And just for extra credit, I imagined he was on the beach eating a blue steak, a color no real steak has ever been.
 So let’s not kid ourselves, my imagination is probably in the top seven or eight imaginations of all time.
 If I can’t imagine life without my privilege, then it’s probably outside the realm of human thought, like string theory or the rules for frequent-flier mileage.

 If my privilege was missing, I needed to know right away.
 Taking a few days off from work (I’ll tell them I was sick or had a family thing or something — if my boss/dad’s college roommate even asks me), I checked the status of my white male privilege in a variety of situations.